astcon/docker-recipes/astropy/README.md

 # `astropy`

-This Dockerfile builds a legacy `python2` `astropy` environment.
+This Dockerfile builds a legacy `python2` `astropy` environment for AstroContainers.

-Because AstroContainers are based on Project Laniakea, one can simply run this HOPS Docker image as a Laniakea subcommand.
+Because AstroContainers are based on Project Laniakea, one can simply run this Docker image as a Laniakea subcommand.
 That is,

-    l6a astropy [args]
+    l6a astcon/astropy [args]

 Details on running AstroContainers images can be found in https://astrocontainers.org/.